 A tank facility that is located on and operated by a farm, nursery, logging site or construction site is exempt from the APSA requirement to prepare and implement an SPCC Plan if it meets the conditions in HSC Section 25270.4.5(b).
 While conditionally exempt from the APSA requirement to prepare and implement an SPCC Plan, the facility owner or operator is still subject to UPA fees, APSA State surcharge, and tank facility statement or hazardous materials business plan submission.
 Note: Although a tank facility may not be required to prepare and implement an SPCC Plan under APSA, the facility may still be required under the SPCC rule to prepare an SPCC Plan

 A tank subject to APSA is a bulk container with the capacity to store 55 gallons or more of petroleum, is substantially or totally above the surface of the ground, and includes tanks in underground areas.
 The capacity of the tank is counted, not the volume to which it is filled.

 “Tanks” include 55-gallon drums, intermediate bulk containers (“totes”), flexible membrane containers, rail cars and tank trucks not in transportation, and reservoirs of some oil-filled equipment.
 While APSA does not apply to petroleum in transportation, mobile tanks are subject to APSA when not in transportation.
 The definition and the types of tanks, equipment, and facilities that are excluded from the definition (and are therefore excluded from the regulation) are specified in California Health and Safety Code §25270.2.

 What must my facility do to comply with APSA?

-- Pay an annual fee to the CUPA, which includes a State fee that is remitted to the oversight agency.
-Details are available in the Citywide Fee Schedule.
+- Pay an annual fee to the CUPA, and a State fee that is remitted to the oversight agency.
+City fees are available in the Citywide Fee Schedule.

 The Office of the State Fire Marshal hosts links to plan templates, regulations, and guidance.